Treatment of Stage IV (D) Prostate Cancer

 Strategies to Improve Treatment

 The progress that has been made in the treatment of prostate cancer has resulted from development of better treatments that were evaluated in clinical studies.
 Future progress in the treatment of prostate cancer will result from patients continued participation in appropriate clinical trials.
-Developing novel immunotherapy and single or multi-agent chemotherapy treatments for patients with advanced prostate cancer is the main area of active investigation.
+Developing novel precision cancer medicines and immunotherapies is the main area of active current investigation.

 Chemotherapy: Because hormone therapy is not curative and only controls metastatic prostate cancer for a certain amount of time, efforts are underway to discover more effective systemic therapy.
 Combining agents with novel or different mechanisms of killing prostate cancer cells with docetaxel remains an area of significant interest.